 Congratulations, you just developed your first Kubernetes application in Okteto Cloud 🚀.

-Okteto lets you develop your application while taking advantage of other services running in Kubernetes.
+Okteto lets you develop your applications directly in Kubernetes.
 This way you can:

 - Reduce local setup and eliminate integration issues by developing the same way your application runs in production